“I’m spiritual, but not religious.”

 The number of Americans who do not identify with any religion continues to grow at a rapid pace.
 One-fifth of the U.S. public – and a third of adults under 30 – are religiously unaffiliated today, the highest percentages ever in Pew Research Center polling.

 A colleague of mine mentioned recently that older generations were “religious, but not spiritual” while younger generations, today, “are spiritual, but not religious.”
 Certainly there was a time when going to church on a Sunday morning was the socially expected thing to do.
-As the suburbs grew and people started to move out of the cities and into bigger houses with higher fences, churches became the community gathering places and social clubs.
+As the suburbs grew and people started to move out of the cities and into bigger houses with higher fences, or tall buildings made with services like a telehandler hire company.
 Being religious was practical and normative and not so much spiritual or mystical.

 Today, churches are some of the last places many young people would voluntarily walk in to.
 That, however, does not mean that they don’t hold religious beliefs.
 It often just means that many have given up on trying to live out their faith through institutions they no longer see as relevant or even damaging to society.
 So, religion becomes less practical and functional, in society.
 Conversely, there seems to be, more than ever, a deep longing that people have to connect with something bigger than themselves, on a spiritual level.